 One of the largest in South Carolina, Greenville Technical College’s Associate Degree Nursing program was developed in 1971 and produces graduates that are eligible to take the national registered nurse licensure examination and begin careers in the nursing profession.

 Known for its emphasis on clinical proficiency in a variety of health care settings, employers express confidence in the program and in the skills new nurses bring to the job.
 The licensure examination passing rates for graduates are consistently at or above the national and state percentages.
-The nursing program is accredited by the National League for Nursing Accreditation Commission.
+The nursing program is accredited by the Accreditation Commission for Education in Nursing.

 A career you can count on

 According to data from the South Carolina Colleagues in Caring project, the nursing shortage is acute and is predicted to become worse in the next 10 to 15 years.
 That means tremendous opportunities as Greenville Tech nursing graduates enter the workplace well prepared for success.
 Many health care providers require or prefer bachelor’s degree nursing graduates, so careful consideration must be given to pursuing a four-year degree.
 Greenville Tech BSN Bound students report satisfaction with the program because the first two years aren’t just spent in general education classrooms, but include hands-on core nursing courses and labs.

 Take a look at the career from a national perspective.

 Learn about real-time job openings and salary information through Career Coach.

 The nursing program is a blend of general education and nursing core courses that will prepare the graduate for licensure and entry as a member of the health care team.

 The nursing courses are organized by concepts which are principles formed by combining characteristics.
 Teaching conceptually helps the student link information from all aspects of the curriculum.
 While learning content, students identify interrelated concepts, or concepts influenced by or dependent on one another.